learn-academy-2021-charlie/week-1-assessment-sjproctor/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Iteration:
+1. Iteration: Code that runs over and over until a condition is met

-2. Higher Order Functions:
+2. Higher Order Functions: Functions that takes a function as an argument or outputs a function as a return

-3. Jest:
+3. Jest: JavaScript testing framework, maintained by Facebook

-4. Classes:
+4. Classes: Blueprints for objects, consist of data and behavior

-5. React:
+5. React: JavaScript library for building user interfaces